Gdoc/Admin

 We have already pointed out that rich countries tend to collect much higher tax revenues than poor countries.
 The visualization provides further evidence of the extent of this correlation.

-The vertical axis measures tax revenues as share of GDP, while the horizontal axis measures GDP per capita (after accounting for differences in purchasing power across countries).
-The horizontal axis is expressed by default in a logarithmic scale, so that the correlation is easier to appreciate – you can change to a linear scale by clicking the 'Log' button.
+The vertical axis measures tax revenues as a share of GDP, while the horizontal axis measures GDP per capita (after accounting for differences in purchasing power across countries).
+The horizontal axis is expressed by default in a logarithmic scale, so that the correlation is easier to appreciate – you can change to a linear scale by clicking the ‘Settings' button.

 We can see that there is a strong positive correlation: richer countries tend to have higher tax revenues as a share of their GDP.
 And this is also true within world regions (represented here with different colors).